 Intel to replace CEO Bob Swan with VMware's Pat Gelsinger

-Intel Corp will replace Chief Executive Officer Bob Swan with VMware Inc CEO Pat Gelsinger next month, CNBC reported on Wednesday, citing sources.
+Chipmaker Intel Corp said on Wednesday it would replace Chief Executive Officer Bob Swan with VMware Inc CEO Pat Gelsinger next month.

 REUTERS: Chipmaker Intel Corp said on Wednesday it would replace Chief Executive Officer Bob Swan with VMware Inc CEO Pat Gelsinger next month.